hsynercn/pluralsight-js-path/2_javascript_syntax_and_operators.md

 Introduction to the 'this' Keyword

-Refers to an object
+Refers to an object.
-That object in which the current code is running
+That object in which the current code is running.
-Sometimes the object can be changed
+Sometimes the object can be changed.

+JS is running within the global window object.
 ```js
 //in HTML script block this=global window object
 console.log(this.toString());//prints [object Window]